tallenintegsys/unicodePixel/CTF.md

 ```
 The cool kids use ```lsof```

 I haven't used it in a 1000 years but I'm gona give rkhunter a whirl and maybe do a clamscan (stop laughing it's getting better) on the FS.
+I eventually gave up on clamscan, not enought ram, and yes, I tried adding a swapfile.

 Many people frown upon allowing ssh as root.